restfb/restfb/migrations.md

 ## The `photo` type returns `Comments` type instead of list
 Because the comments of a photo not only contains the comments we have to change the returned type.
 Now you may access the summary object and fetch the total count.
+## Json.org parser replaced with minimal-json
+The Json.org parser is not as free as it should be and so we replaced it with the minimal-json parser.
+It's published under the MIT license and provides a much better performance.
+The minimal json benchmarks are very promising and our own benchmarks in the restfb benchmark project support their statements.
+Because minimal json has a different API you have to change your code accordingly.
+To understand the API better, you should have a look at the [github repository of minimal json](https://github.com/ralfstx/minimal-json).